11 out of 13 people found this review helpfulwrite a review of this game

 The GoodFinal Fantasy VII is probably the most famous Japanese RPG of all times.
 It helped popularize the genre like no other game before or after it.
 Western players started paying attention to the odd genre that mixed ancient RPG mechanics with anime-influenced drama.
 Fan fiction and shrines dedicated to the effeminate antagonist Sephiroth began to flood the internet.

-One could argue about this game for hours, but it cannot be denied that Final Fantasy VII gave a tremendous kick to the genre, propelling it into the future - for good and for bad.
-And while the Japanese RPG design philosophy that began to dominate the market under its influence is seen by many as dubious and destructive for the genre, it doesn't change the fact that Final Fantasy VII was a great game.
+One could argue about this game for hours, but it cannot be denied that Final Fantasy VII gave a tremendous kick to the genre, propelling it into the future - for good and (mostly) for bad.
+And while the Japanese RPG design philosophy that began to dominate the market under its influence is seen by many - myself included - as dubious and destructive for the genre, the game itself cannot be held responsible for that.

 The beginning of Final Fantasy VII clearly shows what its designers are capable of.
 The dramatic intro pulls the player into the game, and then seamlessly "disintegrates" into the gameplay.
 The game throws the player right into the middle of the events.
 High-quality pre-rendered backgrounds, different viewing angles instead of the traditional top-down perspective, and gorgeously-looking battles hook the player right away.